Meeting the Moment: Responsive Curriculum Across the College

-California State University, Northridge (CSUN) is a proudly progressive campus with an ever-expanding catalogue of faculty-driven socially conscious academic programming.
+California State University, Northridge (CSUN) is a proudly forward-thinking campus with an ever-expanding catalogue of faculty-driven socially conscious academic programming.
 Whether novel curriculum is responding to social change or new career paths—or both—the primary impetus is ensuring that CSUN students enjoy equitable access to rigorous, challenging academic and artistic ideas that broaden intellectual breadth and advance career potential.
 Any faculty member who has shepherded a new proposal through the campus approvals process knows it’s a long road from initial concept to classroom reality.
 It takes passion to maintain enthusiasm for ideas throughout planning, consultation, curriculum development, and committee approval phases, and the university is a richer place for faculty members’ ongoing dedication to innovate.

 Engaging Diverse Communities

 Department of Journalism

 Over the last several decades small-market news outlets have evaporated amid a journalism landscape realigned by corporate consolidation, resulting in a dearth of relevant local reporting.
 Professor Daniela Gerson, who studied specialized journalism at the University of Southern California and served as Director of the Civic Engagement and Journalism Initiative at USC’s Annenberg School for Communication and Journalism, sees a way out of the national news echo chamber and it hinges on immersing students in the practice of engaged journalism, hyperlocal coverage of discrete communities by native or embedded reporters.